Deepu0808/Deepu0808.github.io/README.md

 ## 🖼️ Website Preview

 Below are a few snapshots of my live website 👇
-(You can replace these placeholders with your actual screenshots.)

 | Section | Screenshot |
 |----------|-------------|